hyundai-robotics/doc-hi6-operation/book.md

 It will determine the accuracy \(the degree of approach to the recorded position\) at which the robot passes through the step when progressing the target step.
 When the robot moves to the target step, if the error between the current position and the recorded position that occurs when the robot moves to the target step is less than a certain value, the robot will move to the next step.
 The value of the allowable error at this time is called accuracy.

-A path that is newly created within the accuracy range \(0–7\) according to the accuracy is called a cornering path.
+A path that is newly created within the accuracy range \(0???7\) according to the accuracy is called a cornering path.
 In general, the higher the accuracy, the faster the cornering speed, which is advantageous in terms of moving time.

 ![Figure 18 Change of the Path P2 Because of Accuracy](../../../_assets/image_53.png)

 Accuracy 0 has the highest accuracy, and Accuracy 7 has the greatest error.
 Accuracy will be applied in a way that it cannot be greater than 1/2 of the length of the shorter trajectory of both trajectories of the target step.
-In other words, you can apply the expression “Accuracy ≤ min \(P1-P2, P2-P3\) / 2” in the example above.
+In other words, you can apply the expression ??�Accuracy ?�� min \(P1-P2, P2-P3\) / 2??? in the example above.
 In this expression, the TCP distance is used for explanation, but the same concept can be applied to the angle.

 In the case of a robot, the value of the applicable accuracy level will be defined based on the tooltip distance and posture angle of the robot.
 When it comes to additional axes, the value in the case of the linear axis will be defined based on the length, and the value in the case of the rotation axis will be defined based on the angle.
 You can directly change the values in the \[Set up&gt; 3: Robot Parameter&gt; 6: Accuracy\] menu.
-For details on the value of the accuracy level, refer to “[7.4.6 Accuracy](../../../setting/robot-parameter/accuracy.md).”
+For details on the value of the accuracy level, refer to ???[7.4.6 Accuracy](../../../7-setting/4-robot-parameter/6-accuracy.md).???